 VISTA Cafe Bar

-is an ideal spot to grab a coffee or a local wine and relax after touring the house and gallery, or before a theatre performance.
+is an ideal spot to grab a coffee or a local wine and relax after exploring the house and gallery, or before a theatre performance.